CasparB/rmfucla/README.md

     npm start

-Now enjoy using the app!
+Now sign in with any Google account and enjoy using the app!